projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    :align: center
    :name: ioc-resume

-   IOC Virtualizaton - Resume flow
+   IOC Virtualizaton - Resume Flow

-The resume reason contains both the ignition button and RTC, and have the same flow blocks.
+The resume reason contains both the ignition button and RTC, and has the same flow blocks.

 For ignition resume flow: